Learning Equilibria of Games via Payoff Queries: Congestion games

+When the algorithm processes $d$, it will have a partial cost function $f^{a}$ such that $f^{a}_e(1)$ is defined for every edge $e = (v, u)$ with $u \ne d$.
+The algorithm is required to produce a partial cost function $f^{a+1}$ such that $f^{a+1}_e(1)$ is defined for all $e \in E$.
+We use Algorithm~\ref{alg:d} to do this.

+Lines~\ref{l:copystart2} through~\ref{l:copyend2} ensure that $f^{a+1}$ is equivalent to $f^a$.
+Then, the algorithm loops through each incoming edge $e = (v, d)$, and line~\ref{l:costs} computes $f^{a+1}_e(1)$.
+Note, in particular, that $f^a_{e'}(1)$ is defined for every edge $e' \in p$, and thus the computation on line~\ref{l:costs} can be performed.
+Lemma~\ref{LEM:ALGD} shows that Algorithm~\ref{alg:d} is correct.

-\begin{proof} Since $f^{a}$ is a partial equivalent cost function, there must exist a cost function $f'$ that is an extension of $f^{a}$, where $f'$ is equivalent to $f$.
+\begin{lemma} Let $k \ne d$ be a vertex, and let $f^a$ be a partial equivalent cost function defined for all edges $(v, u)$ with $u \prec d$.
+When given these inputs, Algorithm~\ref{alg:d} computes a partial equivalent cost function $f^{a+1}$. \end{lemma} \begin{proof} Since $f^{a}$ is a partial equivalent cost function, there must exist a cost function $f'$ that is an extension of $f^{a}$, where $f'$ is equivalent to $f$.
 We show that $f'$ is also an extension of $f^{a+1}$.

 Let $e = (v, d)$ be an incoming edge at $d$.
 Consider line~\ref{l:costs} of the algorithm.
 Note that, since $f'$ is equivalent to $f$, we have $c_\s(pe) = \sum_{e' \in pe} f'_{e'}(1)$.
-Furthermore, since $f'$ is an extension of $f^{i}$, we have $f^{a}_{e'}(1) = f'_{e'}(1)$ for every $e' \in p$.
+Furthermore, since $f'$ is an extension of $f^{a+1}$, we have $f^{a}_{e'}(1) = f'_{e'}(1)$ for every $e' \in p$.
 Therefore, we have:

 We also have $f^{a+1}_e(1) = f'_e(1)$ for every edge $e = (v, u)$ with $u \prec d$, and we have shown that $f^{a+1}_e(1) = f'_e(1)$ for every edge $e = (v, u)$ with $u = d$.
 Therefore $f'$ is an extension of $f^{a+1}$, which implies that $f^{a+1}$ is a partial equivalent cost function. \end{proof}